andreia/laravel-uppy-upload-app/README.md

-# Sample Laravel App for Multipart Uploads using Laravel, AWS S3, and Uppy
+# Sample Laravel App for Multipart Uploads Using Laravel, AWS S3, and Uppy

-This is a simple app built for demonstrate the use of the [laravel-uppy-s3-multipart-upload package](https://github.com/TappNetwork/laravel-uppy-s3-multipart-upload)
+This is a simple app built to demonstrate the use of the [laravel-uppy-s3-multipart-upload package](https://github.com/TappNetwork/laravel-uppy-s3-multipart-upload)

 ## Installation